-Photo credit: John Ferguson
+Photo credit: Nick Ilott

 About

-SELECTED RECENT news
+SELECTED news

-2025 – In bloom exhibition, Gallery Holt
+2025 – In bloom exhibition, Gallery Holt, Holt

 2025 – Art on a Postcard for International Women’s Day, London